Governmentality: Healthism

 Healthism links the "public objectives for the good health and good order of the social body with the desire of individuals for health and well-being" [Rose, 1999:74].
-Healthy bodies and hygienic homes may still be objectives of the state, but it no longer seeks to discipline, instruct, moralise or threaten us into compliance.
-Rather "individuals are addressed on the assumption that they want to be healthy and enjoined to freely seek out the ways of living most likely to promote their own health" [Rose, 1999:86-87] such as going to the gym.
-However while the technology of responsibilisation may be argued to be a calculated technique of the state, the wave of Healthism is less likely to be a consequence of state planning, but arising out of the newer social sciences such as nutrition and human movement.
-Healthism assigns, as do most technologies of the self, a key role to experts.
-For it is experts who can tell us how to conduct ourselves in terms of safe, precise techniques to improve cardiovascular fitness, muscle strength, and overall health.
-The borrowing from technologies of the market by technologies of the self can be clearly seen in the area of healthism.
-The idea of health, the goal of being healthy, the joys brought by good health and the ways of achieving it are advertised to us in the same manner as goods and services are marketed by sales people.
-By adhering to the principles of healthism, our personal goals are aligned with political goals and we are thus rendered governable.
+Healthy bodies and hygienic homes may still be objectives of the state, but it no longer seeks to discipline, instruct, moralise or threaten subjects into compliance.

+Rather, "individuals are addressed on the assumption that they want to be healthy and enjoined to freely seek out the ways of living most likely to promote their own health" [Rose, 1999:86-87].

 Normalisation

 Another technology of power arising from the social sciences is that of normalisation.
 The technology of norms was given a push by the new methods of measuring population.
 A norm is that "which is socially worthy, statistically average, scientifically healthy and personally desirable".
 The important aspect of normality, is that while the norm is natural, those who wish to achieve normality will do so by working on themselves, controlling their impulses in everyday conduct and habits, and inculcating norms of conduct into their children, under the guidance of others.
 Norms are enforced through the calculated administration of shame.
 Shame entails an anxiety over the exterior behaviour and appearance of the self, linked to an injunction to care for oneself in the name of achieving quality of life [Rose, 1999:73].
-Norms are usually aligned with political goals, thus the norm would be fit, virile, energetic individuals, able to work, earn money, and spend it and thus sustain the economy.
-For instance, the practice of going to the gym allows one to achieve this 'normality'.
-Through shame we are governed into conforming with the goals of Neo-liberalism.